-We would also be remiss if we did not identify the hazards of underfunding research in general and aquaculture in particular.
-For example, over the past decade NOAA has reduced the number of federal aquaculture scientists at the Northeast Fisheries Science Center (NEFSC) by almost half.
+We would also be remiss if we did not identify the hazards of underfunding research in general and aquaculture, in particular.
+For example, over the past decade, NOAA has reduced the number of federal aquaculture scientists at the Northeast Fisheries Science Center (NEFSC) by almost half.
 Retirements and reassignments have stripped the lab of capacity to study fundamental issues while cuts to operating budgets have left the lab unable to buy basic supplies and repair critical equipment.
 Underfunding of the research enterprise is one way to ensure failure.

 NOAA continues to state that aquaculture is a priority for development of its Blue Economy, but the dollar value of the investment in aquaculture research pales in comparison to the funds allocated to managing groundfish stocks or protected resources.
-In the U.S. 90% of the seafood we consume is imported, and half of that is farmed overseas, contributing some \$15B to the trade deficit.
+In the U.S., 90% of the seafood we consume is imported, and half of that is farmed overseas, contributing some \$15B to the trade deficit.
 If we want to decrease our reliance on imports and improve domestic seafood production, we must increase our investments in research and development.

-NOAA also needs to recognise that increases in aquaculture production are often constrained less by scientific innovation than by societal perceptions.
-We know how to grow many species, but often we cannot obtain permits to do so because our society does not value food production or food security as much as recreation or other competing uses of the marine environment.
-We lack the political will to establish a leasing mechanism for the EEZ.
-Inshore projects often attract lawsuits and contentious hearings.
-NOAA should invest in projects that address the sociological constraints that prevent expansion of aquaculture in state waters.
+Increases in aquaculture production are often constrained less by scientific innovation than by societal perceptions.
+We know how to grow many species sustainably; however, firms often are unable to obtain permits to do so because of competing uses and other constraints, including sociological constraints.
+The absence of a federal agency with authority to grant leases for aquaculture in the EEZ is another significant constraint.

+NOAA should invest in projects that address the other constraints that prevent expansion of aquaculture in state waters.

 Proposed aquaculture projects are also constrained by concerns about protected resources and potential conflicts with commercial fishing.
 The precautionary principle has made it nearly impossible to obtain permits for certain types of new projects.
 These issues can often be addressed by a proper risk analysis.
-The requirement that aquaculture have zero impacts is irrational and inconsistent with other uses of the marine environment including fishing, oil drilling, shipping, wastewater disposal, and recreation.
+The requirement that aquaculture have zero impacts is inconsistent with other uses of the marine environment.
 The fact that NOAA is tasked with both increasing seafood production and protecting natural resources often puts various divisions of NOAA at odds with each other.